bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 you have experience with unpatterned skis and skins and are willing to travel a long distance on them, then they are an option worth considering (including with kicker skins).

+#### Boots - telemark/cross country

+Most people visiting the Chalet use plastic boots like the Scarpa T4 or Scott Excursions.
+Some people use heavier boots, even up to 4-buckle boots like Scarpa T1s.
+We don't suggest this as they are very heavy aren't ideal for touring, but people do do it.

+Some people use leather boots based on personal preference, and historically we suggested these to beginners, but we don't suggest them any more as the world has moved towards plastic boots.

+#### Boots - alpine touring

+_Note: These details are more appropriate for experienced skiers or experienced Chalet attendees. **Stick with the [above](#skis-and-bindings) suggestions if this is your first time skiing.**_

+If you are going to use alpine touring gear to get to the Chalet then ensuring you have appropriate boots is very important.
+Ensure you have boots with a **good walk mode**.
+The people we know who have visited the Chalet in boots without a walk mode have struggled and vowed never to do it again.

+Boots like the Tecnica Cochise or Dalbello Lupo are a reasonable option for a boot that is used at a resort but would also be acceptable (for most people) for the trip to the Chalet.

+Any touring-focussed AT (alpine touring) boot would work well.

 ## Other gear